2nd Welsh Brigade, Royal Field Artillery: Palestine

-Early in 1917 the Egyptian Expeditionary Force launched the Sinai and Palestine Campaign by crossing the Sinai desert and advancing against Turkish forces at Gaza City, but CCLXVII Bde remained in the Suez Canal defences and missed the First Battle of Gaza.
-The brigade rejoined the division on 19 April while the Second Battle of Gaza was in progress, but although it crossed Wadi Ghuzzeh and took up position, it did not fire a shot in the action.
+Early in 1917, the Egyptian Expeditionary Force launched the Sinai and Palestine Campaign by crossing the Sinai desert and advancing against Turkish forces at Gaza City, but CCLXVII Bde remained in the Suez Canal defences and missed the First Battle of Gaza.
+The brigade rejoined the division on 19 April while the Second Battle of Gaza was in progress but, although it crossed Wadi Ghuzzeh and took up position, it did not fire a shot in the action.
 Infantry casualties had been high and gains minimal, and the EEF dug in for a summer of trench warfare.
 Although the War Office was unable to provide more divisions for the EEF, it could send guns: 53rd (W) Division's batteries were temporarily brought up to a strength of eight rather than six guns, until further troops arrived.

 The reorganised EEF renewed its offensive (the Third Battle of Gaza) on 27 October.
 XX Corps, including 53rd (W) Divisional artillery, moved into position during the night of 30/31 October to capture Beersheba, and the bombardment began at 05.55.
-After a pause at 07.00 to let the dust settle and determine the effect, the guns reopened.
+After a pause at 07.00 to let the dust settle and determine the effect, the gunfire resumed.
 Infantry parties advanced to within 30 yd of the barrage to finish cutting the barbed wire.
 They then rushed Point 1069 and the 18-pounder batteries began to move up to more advanced positions.
 Beersheba had fallen to the Desert Mounted Corps and XX Corps could bivouack on the objective.
 On 3 November 53rd (W) Division was ordered to advance to the Tel es Sheria road.
 The right column consisted of 160th (South Wales) Brigade but only one battery of CCLXVII Bde because of the shortage of water for the horses.
 It was a difficult march over broken country in hot weather and the gunners had to haul their guns up to the head of the valley to get in range of the Khuweilfe heights.
 160th Brigade met determined opposition and could not clear the wells at Khuweilfe before nightfall.
 The attack was renewed at 05.00 next morning, but the artillery support ceased when the ammunition wagons could not get up to the guns, and the infantry only got as far as Hill 1706.
 However, on 6 November the division assaulted the Khuweilfe position supported by an intense bombardment by all its own guns and a heavy battery.
-After confused fighting the position was held, with the support of the divisional artillery breaking up Turkish counter-attacks.
+After confused fighting, the position was held, with the support of the divisional artillery breaking up Turkish counter-attacks.